owlsdepartment/ovee/docs/reactivity/overview.md

 })
 ```

-Now we use `makeReactive` to create reactive object that can track changes of it's fields.
-Wi initialized `posts` field, to keep out posts and created to computeds: `getPostsByUserId`, that returns a function which than, based on passed id and state, returns different values, and `readPosts` that always returns only `read` posts.
+Now we use `makeReactive` to create a reactive object that can track changes in it's fields.
+We initialized `posts` field, to keep our posts and created two computeds:
+ - `getPostsByUserId`, that returns a function which than, based on passed `id` and state, returns different values
+ - `readPosts` that always returns only `read` posts

 Now we can use it in our component, especially cool in `TemplateComponent`: